ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #. [``PktsBuf``] EWMA number of packets saved in switch buffer;
 #. [``BufU:%``] Average switch buffer usage (percent);

-When the PipelineDetails attribute is 'true', the EWMA number of entries and the average flow table usage for each pipeline flow tables is also available under column [``NFlows:FloU:%|...``].
+When the FlowTableDetails attribute is 'true', the EWMA number of entries and the average flow table usage for each pipeline flow tables is also available under column [``NFlows:FloU:%|...``].